guide

 Source: UKPower3

-What is an average electric bill?
+What's an average electric bill?

 House typeMonthly billQuarterly billAnnual bill